-- Systems should collaborate on enhancing normalcy and implementing the Strengthening Families Act and eliminate silos between systems. - 2.
-Training and support to increase collaboration and create culture change should be available to stakeholders. - 3.
-Agencies with grievance processes should collect and share data to create or identify the most effective process, increase transparency, and eliminate duplicative efforts. - 4.
-Create efficiencies in sharing information across systems by removing barriers, sharing data while maintaining privacy, enhancing communication across systems, and strengthening partnership with on out-of-state borders. - 5.
+- 1. Systems should collaborate on enhancing normalcy and implementing the Strengthening Families Act while eliminating silos between systems. - 2.
+Training and support should be available to stakeholders in order to increase collaboration and create culture change. - 3.
+Agencies with grievance processes should collect and share data to either create or identify the most effective process, increase transparency, and eliminate duplicative efforts. - 4.
+Create efficiencies in sharing information across systems by removing barriers, sharing data while maintaining privacy, enhancing communication across systems, and strengthening partnerships with out-of-state borders. - 5.
 Entities, including state agencies and providers, should create a process to identify the data necessary to assess and inform trafficking prevention efforts, create a process to collect that data, and utilize a Continuous Quality Improvement Process to review the data. - 6.
 System-wide collaboration is necessary to ensure youth understand and enforce their rights.